learn-co-students/dsc-seaborn-lab-onl01-dtsc-pt-052620/README.md

 You will be able to:

-* Understand the relationship between Seaborn and Matplotlib, and when to use each
-* Create basic visualizations with Seaborn
+* Construct plots with Seaborn using its pre-built functionality

 ## Getting Started